KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 pip3 install setuptools wheel slick-bitcoinrpc
 ```

-Clone the repo and copy all repo files to same directory with ROGUE `komodod` daemon:
+Clone the repository and copy all the files to the directory of the ROGUE `komodod` daemon:

 ```bash
 git clone https://github.com/tonymorony/komodo_cryptoconditions_tui